Natalie's Health

 • Remove from oven and allow to cool enough to handle.
 When cool, carefully scrape flesh from the skin and put it in a food processor or blender.
 Discard the skin.

-• Use pumpkin pure immediately in pumpkin recipe you’d like.
-Or place it in an airtight glass container and refrigerate or freeze for later.
+• Use pumpkin pure immediately in the pumpkin recipe you’d like.
+Or place it in an airtight glass container and refrigerate or freeze it for later.

-• 1 medium-sized pumpkin will give about 3-4 cups of pumpkin puree.
+• One medium-sized pumpkin will give about 3-4 cups of pumpkin puree.

 Homemade Pumpkin Puree step by step instructions